Skip to main content

 FlagDescription

---formatOutput format: text (default, human-readable) or json (deterministic, CI-friendly)
+--formatOutput format: text (default) or json (deterministic, CI-friendly)

 --fail-on-conflictExit code 1 when any conflict is detected (enables CI gate usage)